amitgupta1202/marketplace/README.md

 the orders are written to a queue which is consumed by LiveOrderBoardProjectionProcessor which updates the LiveOrderBoard state, which can be accessed by api `liveOrderBoard` in class LiveOrderBoardService.

-The solution is assuming the LiveOrderBoardService might be bit stale (classic CQRS probably).
+The solution is assuming the LiveOrderBoardService might be bit stale (my definition of classic CQRS).

 Also assumed that the library can be used by any JVM language, the interface has been kept JAVA friendly.

+Assumed that client is trusted.

+Assumed the client can be used in concurrent environment.

+Thought about the client can be deployed on multiple nodes, should generally work given the storage and queue are not in-memory :)

 ## Confession
 I have tried to take care of concurrency issues, but concurrency is HARD, and I am sure I have missed cases, also I have not tested for concurrency issues, being lazy for writing tests for concurrency as its not easy, I will really appreciate when mistakes are pointed out, it always help me learn.

-## Few design and implementation issues pending
+## Few implementation issues pending
-The designed thoughts that how client will be able to access as library is NOT done, the solution just focused on interfaces and implementation to demonstrate the design.
+Ideally i could have done multi module project and demonstrated tests as end to end test that it will work as library, though OrderServiceTest is making use of apis from OrderService to test the scenarios.